Mavic 2 Pro vs. Mavic Pro

 Mavic 2 vs Mavic Pro: Obstacle Avoidance

-The Mavic Pro does have bottom and forward sensors that help keep the drone safe.
-We expect to see the addition of side sensors and hopefully even one on top of the drone.
+The Mavic Pro does have bottom and forward sensors that help keep the drone safe but that’s it.
 Forward sensors are nice but they don’t help when you are doing an orbit or flying backward.
-Side and rear sensors in our opinion are the most important and the Mavic 2 Pro will address this.
+Side and rear sensors in our opinion are the most important and the Mavic 2 Pro answers the call with not 2, not 3, not 4, but a full 6 directions of obstacle avoidance.

 Mavic 2 vs Mavic Pro: Conclusion

-Of course, the DJI Mavic 2 Pro is a better drone.
+Of course, the DJI Mavic 2 is a better drone.
 DJI took the best-selling drone of all time and addressed the few issues that people had with it.
-That doesn’t mean that the Mavic Pro is a dud.
+As to which you buy?
+Only you can decide.
+The Mavic Pro is by no means a dud.
 In many cases, it might be the better drone for you.
-With the release of the Mavic 2 Pro, we expect the price of the Mavic Pro to fall significantly, and likely the price of the Mavic Air as well.
+With the release of the Mavic 2 Pro and Mavic 2 Zoom, we expect the price of the Mavic Pro to fall significantly, and likely the price of the Mavic Air as well.
 It is still a better option for a budding professional than an Anafi or a Spark.
 If you want one of the best drones on the market today at an excellent price we’d still recommend the Mavic Pro.

 Every month we update what we believe are the best drones on the market.
 Check out Best Drones Now.
 We have also created the one-of-a-kind Half Chrome Drone Cipher™.
 You answer a few questions and we’ll pair you with the best drone for you.